talisma-cassoma/blog.talisma-manuel/src/content/blog/post2.md

 Here’s a breakdown of their **machine learning stack**:

-- **PyTorch**: They develop their custom models using PyTorch (which is a great choice YOLOv5 was also built using PyTorch ! spoiler alert: i'll be using this architecture for demo).
+- **PyTorch**: They develop their custom models using PyTorch (which is a great choice YOLOv5 was also built using PyTorch!
+Spoiler Alert: I'll be using this architecture for demo).
 - **Weights & Biases (W&B)**: For experiment tracking, monitoring, and collaboration.
 - **ONNX & TensorRT**: For model optimization and deployment on edge devices(the NVIDIA Jetson AGX Xavier).

 I got so excited reading about their system that I **rebuilt their ML stack** in a project!
 Check out my repo **[here](https://github.com/talisma-cassoma/Rebuilding-ML-Stack)**.

-### How I recreated this without a Supercomputer?
+### How did I recreated this without a Supercomputer?

 Since I **don’t have access to an HPC cluster** and **don’t want to pay for cloud GPUs**, I came up with this approach: